 During my time in the Navy, I also took up cryptology and successfully passed a Top Secret Clearance.
 I was constantly exposed to computers, networking, security and advanced technology, which furthered my curiosity in technology.
-After living on a farm and learning the value of hard work and service to others, I couldn’t have been more proud to serve my country.
+Having grown up on a farm and learning the value of hard work and service to others, I couldn’t have been more proud to serve my country.
 Throughout that journey, I was able to experience amazing and commanding leadership that forged me into who I am today.

-While my enlistment continued and I advanced through the ranks, I never felt challenged enough with my current plan, so I set my sights on becoming a Naval Officer.
-I applied for the Boost program and, due to my decorated military record, I was accepted into Naval Officer Candidate School out of Newport Beach, RI.
-After finishing OCS training, I was next accepted into the University of Florida where I started my first company called “The Car Stereo Connection.”
+While my enlistment continued and I advanced through the ranks, I never felt challenged enough with my current position, so I set my sights on becoming a Naval Officer.
+I applied for the Boost program and, due to my decorated military record, I was accepted into Naval Officer Candidate School out of Newport, Rhode Island.
+After finishing Officer Candidate School (OCS) training, I was next accepted into the University of Florida where I started my first company: “The Car Stereo Connection.”

-CSC was inspired by a childhood passion for car audio and electronics.
-In Y2K, there weren’t many options for buying car electronics online, and I calculated CSC could fill that void.
-I learned a lot about business from this startup, from running daily operations to serving and growing our customer base, and even managing company finances.
+Car Stereo Connection (CSC) was inspired by a childhood passion for car audio and electronics.
+In the year 2000, there weren’t many options for buying car electronics online, and I calculated that CSC could fill that void.
+I learned a lot about business from this startup, from running daily operations, to serving and growing our customer base, and even managing company finances.
 To make the company successful, I also had to master the art of selling online, marketing, distribution and creating strong business relationships.
 The company quickly became profitable, and I used this money to pay my way through college, without having to take out a single student loan.